Advertising career discovery: an outlet for creative, free-thinking students

 In-person class at designated NYC School sites providing professional guidance and work-based learning about how best to launch their campaign and bringing together the entire package.

-Students will continue to connect with their designated client company at focused Zoom sessions to increase their understanding of the company and product goals.
+Students will continue to connect with their designated client company to increase their understanding of the company and product goals.
 Work may be checked through multiple focus groups as the campaign evolves so that professionals can give rounds of feedback and gauge students’ work.

-Final presentations can be at a worksite or designated location for all groups to share their final pitch, deliverables and share their outcomes.
+Final presentations will be at a designated location for all groups to share their final pitch, deliverables and share their outcomes.
 This is part ceremony, part celebration, part networking, and part final competition with awards handed out to winning teams.

 Backed by industry